ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Evaluation

-The first three phases can be seen as a fixed cost paid prior to finding results for surrogate-based methods.
-The promise of these surrogate based techniques is that by paying the upfront cost we can greatly save on the rest of the processing.
-But our results in the previous section show that \sys is often more effective than the surrogate, without these high up-front costs.
-Furthermore, these up-front costs have to be paid multiple times, if, for example, the user wants to look for a new class of object or process a new data set.
-It's unlikely that users will want to look for the same class of object on the same frames of video again, which is all pre-training a surrogate makes more efficient. \fi \begin{highlight}
+The first three phases can be seen as a fixed cost paid prior to finding results for proxy-based methods.
+The promise of these proxy-based techniques is that by paying the upfront cost we can greatly save on the rest of the processing.
+But our results in the previous section show that \sys is often more effective than the proxy, without these high up-front costs.
+Furthermore, these up-front costs have to be paid multiple times; for example, if the user wants to look for a new class of object or process a new data set.
+It is unlikely that users will want to look for the same class of object on the same frames of video again, which pre-training a proxy makes more efficient.